 Carbon pricing is being used by governments as a cost-effective tool to achieve their GHG emission reductions goals.
-According to the World Bank Group, there are presently 70 carbon pricing initiatives in the form of carbon taxes or emissions trading systems ("ETS") that have been implemented or are scheduled for implementation by national, subnational or regional jurisdictions.
-In an ETS, a jurisdiction or a coalition of members sets a cap on the total annual GHG emissions to be generated by specific industries.
+In an emission trading system ("ETS"), a jurisdiction or a coalition of members sets a cap on the total annual GHG emissions to be generated by specific industries.
 The cap then typically declines annually to achieve the climate goals of the jurisdiction or members.
 Carbon allowances equal to the emissions cap may then be freely allocated and/or auctioned to emitting entities who may then trade these allowances between themselves based upon need.